 The whole purpose of extracting CBD from hemp is to create a denser, more consumable concentrate that can be easily administered in effective ways.
-This is especially true for our four legged friends.
+This is especially true for our four-legged friends.
 Imagine giving raw hemp to your pet; the taste alone leans more on the unpleasant, bitter side.
-But that’s not to say that raw hemp doesn’t offer an array of benefits for our companions.
-It definitely does, but the chance of them consuming it is highly unlikely.
-Not to mention, hemp in its raw form doesn’t yield the same effects as CBD oil extract.
+Not to mention, hemp in its raw form doesn’t yield the same potential effects as CBD oil extract.
+(Now that’s not to say that raw hemp doesn’t offer an array of benefits for our companions – it definitely does – but the chance of them consuming it is highly unlikely.)

-This is because the most popular therapeutic cannabinoids found in raw hemp actually start out as acids:
+This is because the most popular cannabinoids found in raw hemp actually start out as acids:

-While these cannabinoid acids do hold therapeutic value even in their acidic state, they are the precursors to the more thoroughly studied CBG, CBD, and THC.
+From a scientific standpoint, these cannabinoid acids do hold value even in their acidic state, but they are the precursors to the more thoroughly studied CBG, CBD, and THC.
 However, the effects of these highly sought after cannabinoids are not activated until their cannabinoid acids are decarboxylated (where low heat is administered for extended amounts of time).
-Once hemp is decarboxylated, the “a” is dropped from CBGa, CBDa, and THCa; and the efficiency of CBG, CBD, and trace amounts of THC are then activated to help promote good health in our pets.
+Once hemp is decarboxylated, the “a” is dropped from CBGa, CBDa, and THCa; and the efficiency of CBG, CBD, and trace amounts of THC (0.3% or less) are then activated to help promote good health in our pets.

 What Are the Different CBD Extraction Methods?

-While it may seem unimportant to learn how different companies extract CBD oil from the hemp plant, these extraction methods greatly impact the final product of our pets’ CBD oil, which ultimately has an impact on our health.
-So let’s talk about the different types of CBD extraction methods and how each of them affect the final product.
+While it may seem unimportant to learn how different companies extract CBD oil from the hemp plant, these extraction methods greatly impact the final product of our pets’ CBD oil, which ultimately has an impact on them.
+So let’s talk about the different types of CBD extraction methods and how each of them affects the final product.

 Vapor Distilled Extraction